ZdenekVavricka/DCE-Semester_project/README.md

 # DCE - Semester project
-The first semester thesis from the subject KIV/DCE is devoted to the implementation of cloud infrastructure with a load-balancer and several backends.
+This semester thesis from the subject KIV/DCE is devoted to the implementation of cloud infrastructure with a load-balancer and several backends.
 The infrastructure is implemented with these listed tools: Docker, Terraform, Ansible.
 Furthermore, this work uses the OpenNebula cloud services provided by University of West Bohemia at nuada.zcu.cz.

 ## Function
 The resulting cluster returns a simple web page containing the IP address of the serving backend when accessing the load balancer's address.
 The backend is written using Python Flask module.
 The load balancer utilizes round-robin algorithm for purposes of transparency.